 - The Geoffroy's cat's CITES status is Appendix 1, meaning their trade is strictly regulated, but allowed.
 Despite their extremely small numbers in the wild, they are being phased out in zoos due to lack of room for small cat species.
 Private owners can assist.

-- This is a cat that, like the ocelot, can be rather timid and less social, therefore making it a poorhouse pet choice as it would require a lot of privacy and little noise pollution.
+- This is a cat that, like the ocelot, can be rather timid and less social.
+Therefore, this animal is a poor pet choice as it would require a lot of privacy and little noise pollution.
 These shy cats can become aggressive in addition to their nervousness, and these qualities may amplify when they reach sexual maturity.

-- This is another wild cat species used to produce hybrids with domesticated cats (‘chausie’, ‘jungle bob’).
+- This is another wild cat species used to produce hybrids with domesticated cats (specifically a chausie or jungle bob).

-- In the wild, this species lives approximately 12–14 years while living 15–20 years in captivity.
+- In the wild, this species can live for approximately 12–14 years.
+It can live 15–20 years in captivity.

-- Jungle cats are also nervous cats that are uncommon in captivity like the ocelot and Geoffroy's cat.
+- Jungle cats are also nervous animals that are uncommon in captivity like the ocelot and Geoffroy's cat.

 - They are also fragile cats that would require privacy in a quiet household (or be maintained in a well-sized outdoor enclosure for most of the time).

-- They are not endangered, but their populations are in decline.
+- They are not endangered, but their population is in decline.

-- Asian leopard cats are shy and elusive in nature, being nocturnal and wary of people.
+- Asian leopard cats are shy and elusive in nature since they are nocturnal and wary of people.
 They are also poor house pets and do best with substantial time to themselves (and their own large enclosures).
 They can still be tame enough to interact with their caregivers, but only if they are frequently interacted with.

-- Asian leopard cats are the animal responsible for the existence of the very popular Bengal cat.
-Bengals are legal in most states depending on the generation.
+- Asian leopard cats are responsible for the existence of the very popular Bengal cat.
+Bengals are legal in most states, depending on the generation.

-- Some subspecies of leopard cat are endangered and require impossible to obtain permits.
-These subspecies are not legal to own as pets and leopard cats are required to have documentation that proves they don't belong to this endangered group.
+- Some subspecies of leopard cats are endangered and require permits that are difficult to obtain.
+These subspecies are not legal to own as pets.
+Leopard cats are required to have documentation that proves they don't belong to this endangered group.

 List of Exotic Cat Hybrids